nguyenchithien/CS210-Discrete-Structures/Stats/Spring 2017/Exam1.md

 the cause would be "You got an extra life" and the result would be "you got 100 coins".
 It isn't a simple rephrasing of the original problem.

+Also, given the statement

+	p: You run into a goomba
+	q: You lose a life
+	p → q: if you run into a goomba, then you lose a life

+Many people got the contrapositive and inverses wrong

+* Contrapositive ¬q → ¬p
+	* Right: "If you do not lose a life, then you do not run into a goomba"
+	* WRONG: "You won't lose a life if you don't run into a goomba"

 Example

 * Original: "If you collect a green mushroom, then you get an extra life."